Reasons to Exit the Public School System

 The Big Picture

-If our culture continues to rot from within at its present rate, our children will face a future void of the most basic freedoms and rights that we and our forefathers in America have enjoyed, especially if today’s Christian parents continue to send their children to public schools void of God and Biblical standards of morality.
+It is undeniable that if our culture continues its current trajectory, our children will face a future void of the most basic freedoms and rights that we and our forefathers in America have enjoyed, especially as public schools eradicate any mention of God and biblical standards of morality.

-For a healthy society, the proper moral and practical education of its citizens, from child to adult, is absolutely fundamental to the success of all individuals, families, churches, and cultures within that society.
+For a healthy society, the proper moral and practical education of its citizens, from child to adult, is absolutely fundamental to the success of that society.

 Consider the following classic quotes supporting this principle: